Wertzui123/actions-vms/README.md

 <br>You can change this by editing the `timeout-minutes` field in the workflow file.

 [^1]: Note that private repositories do not have unlimited workflow minutes and thus using the scripts here frequently may cost you money.

+## Credits
+This repository is mostly just a wrapper around https://github.com/mxschmitt/action-tmate.